nicbrown1121/patient_portal/README.md

 # patient-portal

 My patient portal, designed for a dietitian role.
 Allows the user to register and login.
-Upon login, the user is shown patients that are due for an initial assessment as well as patients that are have an upcoming reassessment due, per CMS guidelines.
+Upon login, the user is shown patients that are due for an initial assessment as well as patients that have an upcoming reassessment due, per CMS guidelines.

 ## Development